Sat 10 Sep 2011

 Life is a journey, not a destination

-Tags: , | Comments Off
+Tags: , | Comments Off on Life is a journey, not a destination

 When traveling, I often enjoy the journey almost as much as the destination.
 If the journey involves a car, I just need the right soundtrack and snack food and I’m more than happy to go along for the ride.
 If it involves a ship, once we get past the safety orientation I’m all aboard and even a day or two at sea can be enjoyed by attending the talks, stepping into the casino, or sitting in a lounge chair by a window with a beverage, watching the waves go by.
 And if it involves a plane?
 Oh, if it involves a plane my enjoyment reaches a new level!
 I love flying.
 I don’t mind the lineups to check in or for security, or the waiting to pick up my bag at the end.
 My enjoyment is sometimes tempered by cramped leg room or someone who spends the entire flight with their chair fully back, but these succeed only in bringing my enjoyment down a notch or two and are not enough to completely overshadow my glee.
 My favourite part is the take-off: there’s just something awe-inspiring about getting a plane into the air.
 Hopefully, one day we will try traveling by train as I feel that too will have its own perks.